brendano/arkref/README.md

     However , *it*_1 ca n't hold up .

-This makes obvious the precision error on the "4" cluster through a predicate-nominative construction.
+This makes obvious the false positive "4" cluster, resulting from a predicate-nominative construction.
 It's often useful to check for parsing errors by looking at the (raw, pre-surgery) trees as PDF or PNG images: